OFS/ofs.github.io/docs/hw/common/board_installation/f2000x_board_installation/f2000x_board_installation.md

 #### 1.2.2 Host BIOS

-Te Host BIOS settings known to work with the IPU Platform F2000X-PL:
+The Host BIOS settings known to work with the IPU Platform F2000X-PL:

 - PCIe slot width must be **x16**
 - PCIe slot speed must be **4**